-- Ensure that the area where the horse is kept provides freedom of movement, shade from the sun, protection from adverse weather and is clear of debris, wire and hazards that may cause an injury - Have a paddock of sufficient size for the number of horses - If stabled, provide good flooring, ventilation and suitable clean bedding for warmth, insulation and protection from abrasion
+- Ensure that the area where the horse is kept provides freedom of movement, shade from the sun, protection from adverse weather and is clear of debris, wire and hazards that may cause an injury. - Have a paddock of sufficient size for the number of horses.